Chapter 9:

 “Thank you for calling Sugawa Delivery Service.
 Please hold and we will be with you shortly.”

-Asuka was able to find a contact number for the company Kyo worked at before his passing online.
-She was considering searching his room for any loose business cards but felt this would be the quickest option.
+A premade, robotic voice speaks on the other line.
+She had easily been able to find a contact number for the company Kyo worked at before his passing while browsing for it online.
+She had been considering searching his room for any loose business cards but felt this would be the quickest option.

-She was given a few service options by the automated voice, but she waited until they offered one that led to her speaking to a real person.
-Within a few minutes of attempted redirection for other potential issues and elevator music, she managed to speak with an employee.
+She was given a few service options by the automated voice, but she waited until they offered one that would lead to her speaking to a real person.
+Within a few minutes of attempted redirection for other potential issues and elevator music, she managed to connect with an employee.

-“Good evening, this is Miyuki from the Sugawa Delivery front desk, how may I help you today?”
+“Good evening, this is Miyuki from the Sugawa Delivery front desk, how may I assist you today?”
 The clinical voice of the woman on the other side of the call rang through her ears.
 Her name made Asuka react, only one syllable off from Misaki.
-Now that she had finally made contact with someone, she didn’t know what to say.
+She had waited so long that when she had finally made contact with someone, she didn’t know what to say.

 “I, uh,” she started slowly.
 “Hello, I am a family member of a previous employee, would it be possible for me to collect some information about him for…legal purposes?”